kunigami/kunigami.github.io/_docs/rust/index.md

 * Types: `i8`, `i16`, `i32`, `i64`, `u8`, `u16`, `u32`, `u64`

-Exponentiation / power:

-{% highlight rust %}
-let b: i32 = 10;
-let p10: i32 = b.pow(2 as u32);
-{% endhighlight %}

-Note that the exponent has to be positive, since a negative one could change the type of the base to floating point.

 ### Bit operations

 <code>!</code> is the Rust version of <code>~</code>